End-to-End testing with Puppeteer and Jest

 npm install puppeteer jest jest-puppeteer

-Also we will need to additionally install jest-cli globally in order to be able to run only single test separately from others.
+We will also need to install jest-cli globally to run a single test separately from others.

 npm install -g jest-cli

-file which contains some basic instruction for Puppeteer.
+file, which contains some basic instructions for Puppeteer.

 Run it with: